 Alternatively, figure out how much the block of cheese weighs upfront (8 ounces, for example), then shred some cheese, weighing the block intermittently until you’ve gotten as much shaved off as you need, then remove the total.

-For example, if you need 3 ounces, there should be a 5-ounce chunk of the 8-ounce block remaining once you’re through.
+For example, if you need 3 ounces, a 5-ounce chunk of the 8-ounce block should remain once you’re through.

 Here’s What the PROs at Homemade Pizza Pro Use and Recommend